shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 ### Maintenance

-- Last released version date: newer is better
+- Last released version date: newer is better.
+This information is already available in crates.io's database; could be stored in the database and updated per-publish.
+Combined as follows, then reported as a percentage relative to the most released crate.
   - Number of releases in the last year - 10%
   - Number of releases in the last 6 mo - 30%
   - Number of releases in the last month - 60%

+- Stable version number
-- Version >= 1.0.0 ranks higher
+  - >= 1.0.0 ranks higher than < 1.0.0
+  - >=1.0.0 increases the maintenance score by 5%.

 - Number of owners: more is better.
+  - A GitHub group owner would count as 1.
-Group counts as 1.
-Future improvement: count # of people in the github group
+  - Future improvement: count # of people in the github group at version publish time
+  - >= 3 owners increases the maintenance score by 5%.

 ### Quality